 Speed step 1 in "128 speed steps" mode

-Speed step 126 in "128 speed steps" mode (speed seep 126 is the maximum speed in this mode)
+Speed step 126 is the maximum speed in "128 speed steps" mode

 While the speed step is displayed, the locomotive address is hidden.
 The direction of travel and the functions continue to be displayed.